New Study On Gravitational Waves Reveals They Could Be Produced By Wormholes, Not Black Holes

-As the Inquisitr reported earlier this month, astronomers have detected the presence of gravitational waves for the first time in 2017.
+As the Inquisitr reported earlier this month, astronomers detected the presence of gravitational waves for the first time in 2017.
 The major astronomical event was picked up by the Laser Interferometer Gravitational-Wave Observatory (LIGO) in Livingston, Louisiana, as science witnessed, in an absolute first, the merger of two neutron stars.

-Subsequent gravitational wave detections by LIGO and the Europe-based Virgo detector have linked also linked gravitational waves with the merger of black holes.
+Subsequent gravitational wave detections by LIGO and the Europe-based Virgo detector have also linked gravitational waves with the merger of black holes.

 But a new study on this recently discovered phenomenon challenges our understanding of gravitational waves, revealing that they could be created by rotating wormholes instead, Phys.org reports.